Miserlou/Zappa/README.md

 You can also specify the output filename of the package with `-o`:

     $ zappa package production -o my_awesome_package.zip

+#### Template

+Similarly, if you only want the API Gateway CloudFormation template, for use the `template` command:

+    $ zappa template production --l your-lambda-arn -r your-role-arn

+Note that you must supply your own Lambda ARN and Role ARNs in this case, as they may not have been created for you.

+You can use get the JSON output directly with `--json`, and specify the output file with `--output`.

 #### Status